How Long Does a Scuba Tank Last When You Dive Underwater?

 What Factors Determine How Long the Air in a Scuba Tank Lasts

-From depth to tank size, a number of factors affect how long the air in a scuba dive tank lasts:
+From depth to tank size to your personal air consumption rate, a number of factors affect how long the air in a scuba dive tank lasts:

 The Volume of the Tank

-The standard-sized tank holds around 80 cubic feet of air that is compressed to around 3000 lb./PSI.
-Tanks may be made of different materials to cater to the many different types of divers.
+The standard-sized tank holds around 80 cubic feet of air that is compressed to around 3000 psi.
+Tanks may be made of different materials like steel or aluminum to cater to the many different types of divers.

 Deep divers ideally opt for tanks with a higher internal volume.
 Divers who don’t require too much air may opt for a smaller tank, which is lighter and easier to carry underwater.
 Generally, a large tank with a high volume tends to last longer underwater.